Where do I find the most current SLOs?

 What is the college's role in assessing student learning?

 Assessment of student learning can significantly enhance the college’s ability to fulfill our mission and goals.
-Consequently, the college supports assessment of student learning as a valued and important activity and provides successful models for developing assessment.
+Consequently, the college supports assessment of student learning as a valued and important activity.